Where to turn for help

 If you are in CRISIS and need immediate assistance, call 911.
-Use this 911 Checklist to assist you in making your call.
+Use the checklist below to assist you in making your call.
 Ask for the Crisis Intervention Team or request an officer trained in handling mental health cases.

 The 24/7 Crisis Hotline provides access to licensed counselors 24/7.
 Hotline callers receive immediate assessments, referral to additional community resources, and if, needed, crisis intervention services such as Integral Care’s Mobile Crisis Outreach Team (MCOT) that will reach the individual in crisis as soon as possible based on caller capacity.

 PES is a walk-in psychiatric emergency service clinic staffed by licensed clinicians, psychiatrists, nurses, and qualified mental health professionals.
 PES provides psychiatric assessment, crisis intervention, linkage with resources, and physician services to children/youth and adults experiencing psychiatric distress.
 Location information

 Resources in Williamson and Surrounding Counties

 (Bastrop, Elgin, Georgetown, Giddings, Gonzales, Hutto, La Grange, Luling, Marble Falls, Round Rock, Schulenburg, Seguin, Taylor)

 Center for Life Resources